By April Joyner

 Three major factors are how much aid the federal government will inject into the economy, how effective the aid package's structure will be and how long it takes for the number of new cases to start declining in the United States - also known as "flattening the coronavirus curve."

-On Sunday, U.S. Treasury Secretary Steven Mnuchin said Congress was close to finalizing a relief package that would offer families a one-time $3,000 payment and markets another $4 trillion to support the economy.
-But lawmakers were still arguing about the particulars, and it was not clear when such a support measure might pass.
+On Sunday, U.S. Treasury Secretary Steven Mnuchin said Congress was close to finalising a relief package that would offer families a one-time $3,000 payment and markets another $4 trillion to support the economy.